HERE IS MEASURE

 Mahoney Trail #821: The mid-elevation to higher portions of this trail contain areas with lots of loose rock and other technical challenges.
 The lowest portion is the least demanding section of the trail.
 It is used as part of several popular Greenhorn day hikes and rides.

 The Greenhorn Gulch drainage, which includes Cow Creek, Lodgepole Gulch, Mahoney Gulch, Greenhorn Creek, and Imperial Gulch has the highest concentration of multi-use trails in the valley.
 Much of the northern half of the drainage was burned quite severely during the Castle Rock Fire in 2007.
-The 2013 Castle Rock Fire was another big hit to the drainage.
+The 2013 Beaver Creek Fire was another big hit to the drainage.

 Use extra caution when planning outings in areas impacted by the recent fires.
 Storms can create flash floods, debris flows, and falling timber.
 Check the weather and keep your eye on the skies when you are headed out for a hike or ride.
 Travel is not recommended in burned areas when threatening weather conditions exist.
 Burned, standing trees can come down in any weather, but when windy conditions develop the situation becomes especially dangerous.
 When in doubt stay out.

 The trails pass through a wide variety of terrain, from dense forest to open grass and flower-covered slopes.
-The area also includes meandering ridge lines and, more recently, burned and limbless forests recovering from the fire.
+The area also includes meandering ridge lines and, burned/limbless forests recovering from the 2013 fire.

 The interconnected nature of the Greenhorn trails allows for a wide variety of loops; all of the drainages are linked along the western divide.
 Some loops are long, but there are several shorter options available too.
 Out-and-back hikes are also a great option on both the Greenhorn and Imperial Gulch trails.